Dave Simon and Fred Garcia, are actively practising 10th Planet Jiu-Jitsu so it was time to write this article: 10th Planet Belt System Explained.

 Training Resources and Merchandise

-To assist students in honing their skills and expressing their affiliation, 10th Planet Jiu-Jitsu provides various training resources and merchandise.
+To help students hone their skills and express their affiliation, 10th Planet Jiu-Jitsu offers a range of training resources and merchandise.
 Some of the instructional DVDs available include:

 These DVDs cover essential techniques and concepts taught in the Brazilian Jiu-Jitsu and 10th Planet Jiu-Jitsu systems.